-- 4. Using the trackball, position the nodule arrow marker to indicate the nodule of interest on the main display. - 5.
-Press Select to anchor the arrow marker.
+- 4. Using the SonicPad®, position the nodule arrow marker to indicate the nodule of interest on the main display. - 5.
+Click on the SonicPad® to anchor the arrow marker.

 The Thy-RADSTM menu will appear to the left of the image on the main display.